Discover the Benefits of Nursing Home Care

 What types of therapy are available in nursing homes?

 Nursing homes offer physical, occupational, and speech therapy.
 They help improve mobility, daily activities, and communication.
-Some also provide specialized therapies, such as respiratory therapy or wound care.
+Some provide specialized therapies like respiratory therapy or wound care.

 How are social activities organized in nursing homes?